ucsb-cs56/ucsb-cs56.github.io/_tutorials/rational_ex13.md

 # Better test case coverage

-Compare the test case coverage reports from ex12 and ex13:
+Take a look at the test coverage reports for ex12 and ex13
 * [Test case coverage for ex12](https://ucsb-cs56-pconrad.github.io/cs56-rational-ex12/jacoco/index.html)
 * [Test case coverage for ex13](https://ucsb-cs56-pconrad.github.io/cs56-rational-ex13/jacoco/index.html)

-As you can see, we've improved the test case coverage substantially.
-This lessons describes what we did to get there.
+Let's discuss:
+* how we can go about improving test case coverage
+* why that might be a good plan
+* why getting all the way to 100% might not be a good idea.